tencentyun/intlcloud-documents/yehe_doc/计算和容器/轻量应用服务器/操作指南/登录 Linux 实例/使用 WebShell 方式登录 Linux 实例_intl_en.md

 ## Overview
-WebShell is a login method recommended by Tencent Cloud.
+OrcaTerm is a login method recommended by Tencent Cloud.
 You can use it to directly log in to a Linux instance quickly.
 It has the following strengths:
 - Supports copy and paste.
 - Supports scrolling with mouse wheel.